 - Cross-document consistency checks — If the same party name appears in 50 documents, do all extractions match?

-- Confidence flagging — The model can be instructed to indicate when it is uncertain about an extraction.
-These items are queued for human review rather than passed through automatically.
+- Confidence flagging — The model can be instructed to indicate when it is uncertain.
+Those items go to human review rather than passing through automatically.

-- Mandatory field checks — If a required field is missing from the output, the document is flagged rather than silently producing an incomplete record.
+- Mandatory field checks — If a required field is missing, the document is flagged rather than silently producing an incomplete record.

 Human review is not eliminated — it is targeted.
-Instead of a person reading every document, they review only the flagged items: the ones where the AI was uncertain, or where validation checks failed.
-This is a much more efficient use of review time.
+Instead of an associate reading every document, they review only the flagged items: ones where the model was uncertain, or where validation checks failed.
+That is a much more efficient use of fee earner time.

 The validated extracted data is written to the output system.
-This might be:
+In a law firm context that is typically:

-- A spreadsheet (Excel, Google Sheets) for direct use by the team
+- A spreadsheet (Excel) for direct use by the deal team

 The output format is determined by how the data will be used.
-For ongoing pipelines where new documents are added regularly, database storage with an API is usually the right approach.
-For one-off extraction projects, a clean spreadsheet is often sufficient.
+For ongoing pipelines where new documents are added regularly, database storage with an internal API is usually the right approach.
+For one-off transactions, a clean schedule is often sufficient.

 What Good Extraction Looks Like

-A well-built extraction pipeline is not just technically functional — it is built around the specific documents and use case it needs to serve.
-The extraction prompts are developed and refined using real examples of the documents in question.
-The validation rules are designed around what errors would matter most.
-The output format matches what the downstream users actually need.
+A well-built pipeline is not just technically functional — it is built around the specific documents and use case it needs to serve.
+Extraction prompts are developed and refined using real examples of the firm's actual documents.
+Validation rules are designed around what errors would matter most to the partner signing the report.
+Output format matches what the downstream users actually need.

-This is why off-the-shelf document extraction tools often underperform: they are built to handle any document, which means they are not optimised for your documents.
-A custom-built pipeline, tuned for your specific document types, consistently outperforms generic tools on accuracy and on the relevance of what it extracts.
+This is why off-the-shelf document extraction tools often underperform on legal work: they are built to handle any document, which means they are not optimised for yours.
+A custom pipeline tuned to your firm's document types and your deal-room patterns consistently outperforms generic tools on accuracy and on the relevance of what it extracts.
+We have built and run extraction pipelines at the volume a global law firm needs; the same architecture transfers cleanly to UK domestic firms.